-- a.
-To define and delineate what is metaphysics. - b.
-To demonstrate what metaphysics is not - c.
-To know the various ways of defining a concept in philosophy generally; i.e. theoretically and conceptually - d.
-To know the various subdivisions of metaphysics and the subject matters thereof iii.
-Main content a.
-What is Metaphysics?
+- define and delineate what is metaphysics; - demonstrate what metaphysics is not; - explain the various ways of defining a concept in philosophy generally; i.e.theoretically and conceptually; and - explain the various subdivisions of metaphysics and the subject mattersthere of.

+1.3 What is Metaphysics?